bossman48/GLADIGATOR/README.md

 }
 ```

-**Note**: The DisGeNET API is currently unavailable.
-Please use the source files in the `source-files` folder instead.
+**Note**:  The DisGeNET API, which previously offered free access to gene–disease association data for developers, has transitioned to a paid service model and is no longer openly available for researchers.
+To ensure continued usability, the project provides comprehensive datasets in the `source-files` folder.
+These pre-collected files contain all the necessary information for the GLADIGATOR model to operate, allowing users to work with gene–disease associations without requiring API access or incurring additional costs.

 **Commands**:
 ```bash